sultanshahdev/edith-consultation-chatbot/README.md

 ```

 - Log level is set to `INFO`, capturing standard application events and errors
-- The logger is named `"CareerAdvisorGenAI"` for easy filtering in log outputs
+- The logger is named `"ConsultationChatbotGenAI"` for easy filtering in log outputs
 - Used primarily in `gemini_client.py` to log API errors

 ---